 The Graphic Design Program benefits from handmade and mixed media influences, while providing contemporary digital technologies (regularly updated to remain consistent with the standards of the design profession).
 The Letterpress facility, available for student use in STA 491E during the Spring semester or on an individual basis, is equipped with several presses and full sets of type.
 Four computer labs supported by full-time technical staff house Apple computers, equipped with the newest versions of image-making software (page layout, photo manipulation, vector illustration, video editing, motion graphics, and web authoring).
 The digital facilities also contain multiple flatbed and slide/negative scanners.
 Inkjet and laser printers provide high quality output options, capable of large-scale printing.
 Digital still and video cameras, as well as digital drawing tablets, are available for student checkout.
 The design periodicals library offers an easily accessible resource for cutting-edge design issues and discussion.

 Kresge Art Center also includes a visual resource library, wood shop, Form From Thought digital fabrication lab, two exhibition galleries, and two installation project spaces.

-Graduates of the graphic design program have numerous career opportunities in the field of visual communication.
+Graduates of the Graphic Design program have numerous career opportunities in the field of visual communication.
 Recent successful graduates hold positions as creative directors, art directors, graphic designers, freelancers, and video editors with design firms, advertising agencies, production companies, publishing companies, and in-house design offices.
-Career concentrations include identity systems, environmental signage and exhibition, magazine and book design, web site design, software interfaces, film titles and broadcast television graphics, typeface design, packaging, poster design, corporate branding, retail design, etc.
+Career concentrations include identity system, environmental signage and exhibition, magazine and book, web site, software interfaces, film titles and broadcast television graphics, typeface, packaging, poster, corporate branding, and retail design, etc.